CDCgov/trusted-intermediary/adr/019-link-message-ids.md

 - **Data Consistency:** Potential risks of mismatches between `metadata` and `message_link` entries due to bugs or incomplete synchronization.

+- **Rollback Complexity:** Adding a new table increases the complexity of rollbacks during migrations, especially if records are linked inconsistently or if dependent data is removed from the `message_link` table prematurely.

 - **Performance Concerns:** Queries involving multiple joins with the `message_link` table might impact database performance if not optimized.